joevento/figure-skating-music-player/README.md

-# Figure Skating Practice Music Player
+# Figure Skating Music Player

-Welcome to the Figure Skating Practice Music Player application!
+Welcome to the Figure Skating Music Player application!
 This application is designed to help figure skaters manage and play their practice music effectively.

 ## Features